OriginProtocol/security/templates/Contract-Code-Review-Example.md

 #### Logic

   - [ ] _Are there bugs in the logic?_
-  - [ ] Correct usage of global & local variables. -> they might differentiate only by an underscore that can be overlooked (address vs _address).
+  - [ ] Correct usage of global & local variables. -> they might differentiate only by an underscore that can be overlooked (e.g. address vs _address).

 #### Tests